XyFrY/larrieu_cs305_mod05/README.md

 # larrieu_cs305_mod05
 This is the Read Me for the module 5 assignment.
-This provides basic info about the project! :)
+This provides basic info about the project!

+This project uses the MIT license.

 Edit me!